contact@mongoliainc.com

 Mongolia is highly dependent on Russia’s oil products and electricity.
 In addition, Russia is the only land gateway for Mongolia to connect Eurasian and European countries and an air gateway for Mongolian passengers bound for Europe.
 The trans-Mongolian railway is crucial for Mongolia’s trade with Europe.

-In regards to the specific concerns of these major powers, Russia aims to exert its influence on issues with geostrategic significance, such as defense, energy, and railways.
+In regard to the specific concerns of these major powers, Russia aims to exert its influence on issues with railways.
 China wants Mongolia to support its policies regarding Taiwan, Xinjiang, and Tibet, while also seeking Mongolia’s assurance of non-alliance in military and political matters.
 Japan’s focus is on Mongolia’s economic development, particularly the implementation of IMF policies in the mid-term.

 Similarly, South Korea places a priority on economic cooperation with Mongolia, while also viewing Mongolia as a crucial country for its interactions with North Korea and a means of accessing Central Asia and Russia.
 In contrast, the United States prioritizes Mongolia’s commitment to democracy and rule of law as a basis for the partnership.